 Keeping Yourself Safe

 In an industry that relies mainly on solo showings and interaction with strangers, safety should be at the top of every REALTORS’® mind.
-This month is National REALTOR® Safety Month and AAR interviewed two REALTORS® who both experienced life-altering encounters.
+September is National REALTOR® Safety Month and AAR interviewed two REALTORS® who both experienced life-altering encounters.
 Read their stories and hopefully you will be safer for doing so.

 Out of Nowhere